Mary Smith Hayward: Business

 After a season of teaching, Hayward entered into the oil and mercantile business.
 Circumstances then occurred which found Hayward on a railroad train bound for the western states of which she had read and thought so much, but of which she later discovered, she knew very little.
 Her objective point when she left home, was the Pacific coast, her intention being to locate either in Tacoma or Spokane, Washington.
 She found agreeable traveling acquaintances and that railroad travel was very interesting as far west as the line then went.
 It ended, however, at Valentine in Cherry County, Nebraska.
 It was a distinct shock when she reached Gordon in Sheridan County, Nebraska to learn that it was the home of the original "Doc" Middleton, notorious horse thief and outlaw, of whom she had read in Western Life.

 By this time, Hayward had decided to locate permanently in Nebraska but Sheridan County did not altogether satisfy her.
 Rushville, Nebraska at that time consisted of one log house and a tent hotel, and Hay Springs, Nebraska had a single house.
 She came then to Dawes County and reached what is now Chadron, in April 1885, immediately consulting Benjamin Loewenthall, who had established a clothing store in a tent 3 miles from the town site.
 After necessary preliminaries.
 Hayward pre-emptied land 25 miles west of Chadron, and by September of that year, had established herself in a business way at Chadron.
 During the first summer, she raised all the vegetables she needed on her homestead.
 Earlier, she went to Box Butte County and filed on a timber claim.

 When Hayward went into the general mercantile business, she established the firm name of M. E. Smith & Co., which she maintained ever since.
 She began in a small way, carefully watching the tastes of her customers before laying in a heavy stock, and in order to be accommodating, kept her store open in the evenings and on Sundays.
 She went on to carry the largest stock of general merchandise in Chadron, and gave employment and paid high wages to 20 people at the two general merchandise stores she ran.
 Hayward retired from business life in 1929.

 Suffrage

 Though immersed in business for many years, Hayward also took an active and interested part in all that concerned the advancement of women, politically and socially.
 She was a leading member of the Woman's Suffrage Club at Chadron, which she helped to organize, and was president of the Suffrage organization in Nebraska, working hard for legislative recognition.
 In 1914, Hayward was the oldest delegate at the Nebraska Woman Suffrage convention.
-She was honored that year for being the most successful sufffrage campaigner in the state.
+She was honored that year for being the most successful suffrage campaigner in the state.
 She also traveled farther than any other delegate to the convention.
 She was a life member of the National-American Woman Suffrage Association.